Proposed Standards for College or University Based Student Legal Services Programs

 SLSP are responsible for the conduct of representation undertaken by their practitioners and must supervise work of attorneys and non-attorney staff to assure that each client is competently represented.
 ABA 6.3)

-SLSP must clearly articulate their service delivery structure and methods including the circumstances under which they will offer full or limited representation, alternative volunteers change.
+SLSP must clearly articulate their service delivery structure and methods including the circumstances under which they will offer full or limited representation, alternative dispute resolution, assistance to pro se litigants, and the provision of legal information in circumstances that do not establish an attorney-client relationship.
+(ABA3.1-3.6)

 When technology is used to facilitate student learning and development, SLSP must select technology that reflects current best pedagogical practices.